Feature Concatenation Multi-view Subspace Clustering: Introduction

-In summary, the main contributions of this paper can be delivered as follows: \begin{itemize} \item [1)] An effective multi-view subspace clustering (FCMSC) is proposed in this paper.
-By introducing the cluster-specific corruptions brought by different views, the proposed method can perform clustering on multiple views simultaneously and explore the consensus information of multi-view data based on the concatenated features directly. \item [2)] A graph regularized method (gr-FCMSC) is also proposed.
-By employing the graph Laplacians, gr-FCMSC takes the complementary information of multi-view data into consideration as well, and achieves promising clustering results. \item [3)] Experiments are conducted on six benchmark datasets so as to demonstrate the effectiveness and superiority of the proposed methods for multi-view clustering. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item [1)] An effective feature concatenation multi-view subspace clustering is proposed in this paper.
+By introducing the cluster-specific corruptions brought by different views, the proposed method can perform clustering on multiple views simultaneously and explore the consensus information of multi-view data based on the joint view representation directly. \item [2)] A graph regularized feature concatenation multi-view subspace clustering (gr-FCMSC) is also proposed.
+By employing the graph Laplacians, both the consensus information and the complementary information of multi-view data can be fully explored during clustering. \item [3)] Comprehensive experiments are conducted on public available datasets, and experimental results show the effectiveness and superiority of the proposed methods compared with several state-of-the-arts. \end{itemize}

 The rest of this paper is organized as follows.
 The next section reviews related works briefly.
-Section III introduces our methods, including FCMSC and gr-FCMSC, in detail.
-And Section IV displays the related optimizations.
-Comprehensive experimental results and discussions are provided in Section V. Finally, Section VI provides the conclusions and future works .
+Section 3 introduces our methods, including FCMSC and gr-FCMSC, in detail.
+And Section 4 presents the related optimizations.
+Comprehensive experimental results and discussions are provided in Section 5.
+Finally, Section 6 provides the conclusions.